 CTE offers opportunities for ALL students; CTE is for students that want to pursue a college education, enlist in the military or enter directly into the workforce.

 Christopher is a shining example of Air Force Junior ROTC; specifically, its two pillars of leadership and citizenship.
-He has demonstrated leadership since day one, starting as flight sergeant and working his way up to drill team commander and captain of the marksmanship team as a third-year cadet.
-Additionally, he is the junior class VP and a member of the NHS and has been a selectee for JLS and Creative Connections.
-Starting at the end of last year, he was a key contributor to three outstanding virtual programs highlighting the attributes of this unit, including a live virtual awards ceremony, a community-wide virtual 9/11 ceremony and a community-wide virtual Veterans Day event.
-In the last two years he has accomplished more community service hours-over 200-than any other cadet in our squadron significantly helping the unit earn the Silver Star Community Service with Excellence Award for the fourth and fifth time in a row.
+He demonstrated leadership since day one, starting as flight sergeant and working his way up to drill team commander and captain of the marksmanship team as a third-year cadet.
+Additionally, he was junior class VP and a member of the NHS and has been a selectee for JLS and Creative Connections.
+He was a key contributor to three outstanding virtual programs highlighting the attributes of this unit, including a live virtual awards ceremony, a community-wide virtual 9/11 ceremony and a community-wide virtual Veterans Day event.
+He accomplished more community service hours-over 200-than any other cadet in our squadron which helped the unit earn the Silver Star Community Service with Excellence Award for the fourth and fifth time in a row.
 That award is presented to the top five percent of all AFJROTC programs based on the average community service hours per cadet.
-Less than 10 units have earned the award five times in a row, putting Christopher's squadron in the top one percent of all of AFJROTC.
-Additionally, he has been a key member of the varsity marksmanship team, lettering both years and earning "Most Valuable Marksman" this past year.
-He has also been a top performer with the UK-20021 AFJROTC marksmanship team, helping it qualify (only six teams are selected worldwide) two years in a row for the Air Force Junior ROTC Championships at Camp Perry, Ohio.
+He was also a key member of the varsity marksmanship team, lettering both years and earning "Most Valuable Marksman" this past year.
+He was a top performer with the UK-20021 AFJROTC marksmanship team, helping it qualify (only six teams are selected worldwide) two years in a row for the Air Force Junior ROTC Championships at Camp Perry, Ohio.
 He embodies the Air Force JROTC core values of integrity first, service before self and excellence in all we do and is a credit to CTE programs DoDEA-wide.

-Michael Brenner is a born leader when it comes to STEM.
+Michael Brenner was a born leader when it comes to STEM.
 As the National Technical Honor Society (NTHS) president, Michael oversees much of the technical and project management oversight that occurs in the club.
-For the past two years, Michael has been part of what is known as Project Horizon.
+Michael was part of what is known as Project Horizon.
 Project Horizon is a High Altitude Balloon (HAB) project with a focus on placing scientific experiments into near space to which Michael is the lead engineer and mission planner.
-While COVID 19 social distancing rules threatened the launch date this winter, on 10 January Michael with the help of his brother Charles (freshman at KHS) and parents, were able to complete the HAB mission.
-Michael managed all of the pre-launch and launch responsibilities to include power and system checks, pod configuration, tracking system functionality and a myriad of other launch actions required to ensure all three pods would arrive safely into near space. www.project-horizon.tech
+When COVID 19 social distancing rules threatened the launch date this winter, Michael with the help of his brother Charles (freshman at KHS) and parents, was able to complete the HAB mission.
+Michael managed all of the pre-launch and launch responsibilities to include power and system checks, pod configuration, tracking system functionality and a myriad of other launch actions required to ensure all three pods would arrive safely into near space.

-Although HABing is very important to Michael, his true passion actually lies in cybersecurity.
-Michael has been the primary driver behind his Cyberpatriot team success.
-His understanding of Windows and Linux system security, coupled with his ability to script has allowed himself and his team to compete at the highest levels.
+Although HABing was important to Michael, his passion lies in cybersecurity.
+Michael had been the primary driver behind his Cyberpatriot team success.
+His understanding of Windows and Linux system security, coupled with his ability to script allowed himself and his team to compete at the highest levels.
 His team competed against 357 other AFJROTC teams and finished the season ranked #3, just one position shy of attending the Cyberpatriot National finals.
-Michael currently has is CompTIA A+ certification and plans to obtain both his CompTIA Security+ and Linux+ certifications later this year.
+Michael earned a certifications in CompTIA A+, CompTIA Security+, and Linux+.